 Sonja joined Watsi on November 20th, 2016.
-Five years ago, Sonja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sonja's most recent donation supported BB Martine, a loving baby boy from Haiti, to fund surgery to heal his hydrocephalus condition.
+Six years ago, Sonja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sonja's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 BB Martine is a 10-month-old baby from Haiti.
 He is his parent's only child.
 They shared how much he likes to smile and the joy this brings to them.
 BB Martine has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, BB Martine has been experiencing an increasing head circumference, which is very worrisome for their family.
 Without treatment, BB Martine will experience severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for BB Martine at Hospital Bernard Mevs that will treat his hydrocephalus.
 This is the only site in the country where this care is currently available and the procedure is scheduled to take place on April 13th.
 This critical treatment will place a shunt to drain the excess fluid from BB Martine's brain to reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, BB Martine will hopefully develop into a strong, healthy young boy.
 BB Martine's family is hopeful that with treatment, their son will have a chance at a healthy childhood.